titobsala/Raska/USER_GUIDE.md

 # Rask User Guide 📚

 Welcome to the comprehensive Rask user guide!
-This document covers all features, commands, and usage patterns for the advanced CLI project planner.
+This document covers all features, commands, and usage patterns for the advanced CLI project planner with interactive TUI interface.

 ## Table of Contents